LiphiTC/Twitcher/README.md

 ## Controller Services
 Controller services are provided as parameters to the controller constructor

-To create you service create Factory, Service class and Service Settings
+To create your service create Factory, Service class and Service Settings

 Example Factory:
 ```c#